-Canon 60D versus Sony A7 II
+Canon 60D vs Sony A7 II

-The Canon EOS 60D and the Sony Alpha A7 II are two enthusiast cameras that were announced, respectively, in August 2010 and November 2014.
+The Canon EOS 60D and the Sony Alpha A7 II are two enthusiast cameras that were officially introduced, respectively, in August 2010 and November 2014.
 The 60D is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (60D) and a full frame (A7 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Canon 60D vs Sony A7 II